SixSenseMarine/.github/profile/README.md

 ## Developer Guidelines

-The [6-Sense Systems](https://github.com/SixSenseMarine) repositories are not open-source but subject to the [license terms](https://github.com/SixSenseMarine/.github/blob/main/profile/LICENSE.md) unless expressly noted otherwise. *Please secure the IP that you download and do not share it unless permission has been obtained.*
+The [Six Sense Marine](https://github.com/SixSenseMarine) repositories are not open-source but subject to the [license terms](https://github.com/SixSenseMarine/.github/blob/main/profile/LICENSE.md) unless expressly noted otherwise. *Please secure the IP that you download and do not share it unless permission has been obtained.*

-All these repositories form part of commercial products and development of the codebase must contribute towards the commercial objectives and the feature roadmap of the [6-Sense Systems](https://github.com/SixSenseMarine) product manager(s).
+All these repositories form part of commercial products and development of the codebase must contribute towards the commercial objectives and the feature roadmap of the [Six Sense Marine](https://github.com/SixSenseMarine) product manager(s).
 Pull requests will only be considered if they are on the approved product backlog. *Before forking any repository and starting work on it, approval must be obtained from the administrator for the new features or changes.*

-Contributors to the [6-Sense Systems](https://github.com/SixSenseMarine) codebase should follow these guidelines to ensure that the codebase remains consistent.
+Contributors to the [Six Sense Marine](https://github.com/SixSenseMarine) codebase should follow these guidelines to ensure that the codebase remains consistent.

 ## Style Guide